-The institution's collection of over nineteen thousand works of art dates from 3000 BCE to the present day and includes important holdings of Neolithic Chinese ceramics, Ming and Qing Dynasty Chinese painting, Old Master works on paper, Italian Baroque painting, early American painting, Abstract Expressionist painting, contemporary photography, and Conceptual art.
+The institution's collection of over 19,000 works of art dates from 3000 BCE to the present day and includes important holdings of Neolithic Chinese ceramics, Ming and Qing Dynasty Chinese painting, Old Master works on paper, Italian Baroque painting, early American painting, Abstract Expressionist painting, contemporary photography, and Conceptual art.
 BAM/PFA's collection also includes over 17,500 films and videos, including the largest collection of Japanese cinema outside of Japan, impressive holdings of Soviet cinema, West Coast avant-garde film, seminal video art, as well as hundreds of thousands of articles, reviews, posters, and other ephemera related to the history of film-many of which are digitally scanned and accessible online.

-About DSR
+ABOUT DSR

-Diller Scofidio + Renfro is an interdisciplinary design studio that integrates architecture with the visual and performing arts.
-Based in New York City, the 115-person studio is led by four principals - Elizabeth Diller, Ricardo Scofidio, Charles Renfro, and Benjamin Gilmartin - who work collaboratively on the design of each project.
-For their commitment to merging art and architecture with issues of contemporary culture, Ms. Diller and Mr. Scofidio were recognized by the MacArthur Foundation with the "genius" award, the first given in the field of architecture.
-Recent and ongoing projects include: the redevelopment of Lincoln Center for the Performing Arts, the expansion of the Museum of Modern Art, and the new start-up Culture Shed, all in New York; the Institute of Contemporary Art, Boston; Brown University Creative Arts Center, Providence; The Broad Museum, Los Angeles; and the Museum of Image and Sound, Rio de Janeiro.
+Diller Scofidio + Renfro is an international design firm that spans architecture, the visual arts, and the performing arts.
+The studio established its identity through experimental large-scale installations, curatorial and performance projects, and works in media and print.
+DS+R is led by three partners-Elizabeth Diller, Ricardo Scofidio, and Charles Renfro-who work collaboratively with a team of 100 designers, artists, and architects on the design of each project.
+For their commitment to merging art and architecture with issues of contemporary culture, founding partners Elizabeth Diller and Ricardo Scofidio were recognized by the MacArthur Foundation "genius" award, the first given in architecture.
+Recent and ongoing architecture projects include the High Line park, redevelopment of Lincoln Center for the Performing Arts, the expansion of The Museum of Modern Art, and the new start-up Culture Shed, all in New York; the Institute of Contemporary Art, Boston; The Broad Museum, Los Angeles; the Museum of Image and Sound, Rio de Janeiro; Zaryadye Park, Moscow; and the U.S. Olympic Museum, Colorado Springs.
+The studio's recent art projects include Musings on a Glass Box for the Fondation Cartier and Charles James: Beyond Fashion at the Metropolitan Museum of Art.